 Profound Tax-consulting and Tax-advise to Individuals and Small or Medium-sized Companies – no Matter if Domestic or Foreign – and the low Hierarchy of an Expert-boutique is our Outstanding Service Point to our Clients

-The interests and needs of foreign individuals and companies are typically quite different to those of our German clientele.
-Therefore, we have chosen to not simply translate all pages of our homepage into English language but to provide our foreign readers with a brief overview of what might be of relevance in their eyes:
+The interests and needs of foreign individuals and companies are typically quite different to those of our German clients.
+Therefore, we have chosen to not simply translate all pages of our homepage into English language but to provide our foreign readers with a brief overview of what might be of relevance to them:

-We have, in cooperation with our sister-company City-Steuerberatung, been engaged by artists, diplomats, entrepreneurs, investors, IT-experts, writers and other individuals and companies from various foreign countries to resolve easy and sometimes very complex tax-issues.
+In cooperation with our sister-company City-Steuerberatung, we have been engaged by artists, diplomats, entrepreneurs, investors, IT-experts, writers and other individuals and companies from various foreign countries to resolve easy and very complex tax-issues.
 You will find a handful of examples at the bottom of this page.
 In our practice we have dealt with double-taxation-treaties with China, most EU-countries, Hong-Kong, India, Saudi-Arabia, Taiwan, United Arab Emirates, USA.

-If you want to learn more about our expertise and our ability to assist you please feel free to call us at +49 40 734357910 to discuss your issues and our expertise for your case.
+If you want to learn more about our expertise and our ability to assist you, please feel free to call us at +49 40 734357910 to discuss your issues.
 As a former partner with Price Waterhouse and PwC PricewaterhouseCoopers, our founder and CEO Berthold R. Metzger has been living for almost four years in New York and has travelled some countries in the Arab and Asian region which often helps to better understand the needs and expectations of our clients.

 Listening – Understanding – Resolving – this is our Credo.